roseswe/rupdater2/README.md

-# Rupdater
+# Rupdater2

-Rupdater is a simple Go-based program that downloads files from a remote server, verifies their MD5 hashes, and re-downloads files with mismatches.
+[rupdater2](https://github.com/roseswe/rupdater2) is a simple Go-based program that downloads files from a remote server (the ROSE SWE download page), verifies their MD5 hashes, and re-downloads files with mismatches.
 Optionally, it can delete files that do not match the expected MD5 hash.

 This is the successor of rupdater, a bash script https://github.com/roseswe/rupdater

 ## Overview

-Currently, there is no integrated automated update mechanism for the programs from **rose_swe**.
+Currently, there is no integrated automated update mechanism for the programs from **ROSE SWE**.
 To address this, we provide a shell script, `rupdater`, to facilitate updates from the following sites:

 - [rose.rult.at](http://rose.rult.at/)
 - [cfg2html.com](http://www.cfg2html.com)   - needs source code (URL) modification

+As rupdater has some shortcomings (Issue #2) we decided to program a complete new version in Go(lang). [rupdater2](https://github.com/roseswe/rupdater) rupdater2 supports beside Linux also Windows environments, which the first version (rupdater) does not.
+Porting to other platforms like ARM64 is possible.

 ## Features